waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 +++
-title = "Install Python with Anaconda installer" weight = 10
+title = "Install Python with Anaconda installer (recommended)" weight = 10
 +++

-## Install Python with Anaconda installer
+## Install Python with Anaconda installer (recommended)

 In this tutorial we explain how to install Python together with all possible science-related packages using Anaconda Python distribution and how to run BornAgain in `conda` environment.